 All activities are included with your paid admission to the Museum.

-Advanced Ticket Reservations for the Main Museum are REQUIRED:
+Advanced Ticket Reservations for the Main Museum are strongly recommended:

 Or, you may call the advanced ticket desk at 310-772-2505 to secure your advanced ticket purchase.

-We are happy to report that the MOT is extremely busy during this time of year.
-Due to high volume of school groups on weekdays between March and mid June, we strongly recommend that public visitors purchase tickets for 1p.m. or later to optimize your experience and not have to wait long for timed exhibits.
+Due to the high volume of school groups on weekdays during this time of year, we strongly recommend that public visitors purchase tickets for 1p.m. or later to optimize your experience and not have to wait long for timed exhibits.